monmonmonmon/prompt-leaking-of-bing-in-Chinese/README.md

 - Update on 12th June
     - ![image](image/update.png)
     - 😯 looks like they fix it.
 What a pity!
 No fun...😢
+    - I feel like the latest update makes Bing much more conservative.
+Once being asked anything related to itself, the conversation will be terminated.🫤

 ## What is interesting
 - New Bing Old Microsoft